Office of Federal Contract Compliance Programs (OFCCP), ESA, Labor.

 (b) If, during the course of a Corporate Management Compliance Evaluation, it comes to the attention of OFCCP that problems exist at locations outside the corporate headquarters, OFCCP may expand the compliance evaluation beyond the headquarters establishment.
 At its discretion, OFCCP may direct its attention to and request relevant data for any and all areas within the corporation to ensure compliance with Executive Order 11246.

 The affirmative action program must be summarized and updated annually.
-The program summary must be prepared in a format which will be prescribed by the Deputy Assistant Secretary and published in the Federal Register as a notice before becoming effective.
+The program summary must be prepared in a format which will be Start Printed Page 26109prescribed by the Deputy Assistant Secretary and published in the Federal Register as a notice before becoming effective.
 Contractors and subcontractors must submit the program summary to OFCCP each year on the anniversary date of the affirmative action program.

 The contractor must make available to the Office of Federal Contract Compliance Programs, upon request, records maintained pursuant to § 60-1.12 and written or otherwise documented portions of AAPs maintained pursuant to § 60-2.10 for such purposes as may be appropriate to the fulfillment of the agency's responsibilities under Executive Order 11246.